impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 ##### The `-E` flag

 According to the above `man` entry, the `-E` flag tells UNIX to treat the regular expression as a more modern version called an "extended regular expression", rather than an older version called a "basic regular expression".
-[According to `gnu.org`](https://web.archive.org/web/20230524114622/https://www.gnu.org/software/sed/manual/sed.html){:target="_blank" rel="noopener"}:
+[According to `gnu.org`](https://web.archive.org/web/20230524114622/https://www.gnu.org/software/sed/manual/sed.html){:target="_blank" rel="noopener" }:

 > Extended regexps are those that egrep accepts; they can be clearer because they usually have fewer backslashes.

 ##### The `-e` flag

-According to [StackOverflow](https://unix.stackexchange.com/a/33159/142469){:target="_blank" rel="noopener"}, the `-e` flag means we should be able to pass multiple `sed` commands, chaining them together one after another.
+According to [StackOverflow](https://unix.stackexchange.com/a/33159/142469){:target="_blank" rel="noopener" }, the `-e` flag means we should be able to pass multiple `sed` commands, chaining them together one after another.
 However, it looks like we're only passing one.

 ##### Reading the regexp pattern